Cliffs of Moher with Kids: Safety, Tips & What to Expect

 The views of the Cliffs of Moher are excellent for the adults, but one downside of the rock slabs is that the kids can’t see any views without being picked up.

-The weather was not the best on the day we visited and the wind was blowing inland so hard that at one point (well away from the edge), it blew our 6-year old right off her feet.
+The weather was not the best on the day we visited and the wind was blowing inland so hard that at one point (well away from the edge), it blew our 6-year-old right off her feet.

-How to get to the Cliffs of Moher
+How to Get to the Cliffs of Moher

 We went the do-it-yourself route.
-We had just finished a week-long self-guided cycle trip through Connemara, so we rented a car at the Shannon Airport, which is the closest airport to the Cliffs of Moher.
-It’s still do-able to visit the Cliffs of Moher from Dublin, Cork or Limerick, you’ll just need to be on the road a little earlier.
+After finishing a week-long self-guided cycling trip through Connemara, we picked up a rental car at Shannon Airport.
+It’s still doable to visit the Cliffs of Moher from Dublin, Cork, or Limerick, but you’ll need to start earlier.

 If you are coming from Dublin or Cork, read more on how we spent our time in Dublin with kids and in Cork with kids.

-Where to Stay Near Cliffs of Moher
+Where to Stay Near Cliffs of Moher with Kids

 We wanted to see several parts of the Cliffs of Moher, so we decided to stay one night and split our visit over two days.
-We rented a three-bedroom vacation home house near Miltown Malbay, about a half-hour drive from the Cliffs of Moher.
+We rented a three-bedroom vacation home near Miltown Malbay, about a half-hour drive from the Cliffs of Moher.

 Our Travel Journal for Kids